 - Legacies – remember us in your will

-If you are a UK tax payer, you can have your donation gift aided, which increases the value of your gift to Elizabeth House at no cost to you.
+If you are a UK tax payer, you can gift aid your donation, increasing the value of your gift to Elizabeth House at no cost to you.
 Currently, gifts will increase by 25% – so every £1 becomes £1.25 – all you need to do is sign a declaration.
 If you are a higher rate tax payer that figure will increase even more if you opt to gift aid you donation.
 Why wouldn’t you?

-We are grateful to our donors in 2017 who include: 2016 Cookham Ball; Marie Brett; Chartered Institute of Marketing (CIM); Co-op; Fabulous Shirtlifters; Gordons Solicitors in Marlow; Inner Wheel; Johnson & Johnson; Louis Baylis (Maidenhead Avertiser) Charitable Trust; Print’n’Projects; Probus; Shanly Foundation; Gwen Shaw; The Spice Merchant; Thames Mariners; Christine Taylor; Andrew Teuten; Evelyne Tuck; Westwood Green Fireworks and Westwood Green Christmas plus donations in memory of Stella Bowles; Brent Wood; Frank Felice; Teddy Lomax, Pam Parkes and Jack Tomlin plus a bequest from Dorothy Stevens.
+We are grateful to our donors in 2017 who include: 2016 Cookham Ball; BBO Big Band; Marie Brett; Chartered Institute of Marketing (CIM); Cookham Charity Tournament; Cookham Dean Charity Tournament; Co-op; Fabulous Shirtlifters; Gordons Solicitors in Marlow; Inner Wheel; Johnson & Johnson; Louis Baylis (Maidenhead Avertiser) Charitable Trust; David Pinniger; Print’n’Projects; Probus; Shanly Foundation; Gwen Shaw; The Spice Merchant; Thames Mariners; Christine Taylor; Andrew Teuten; Evelyne Tuck; Westwood Green Fireworks and Westwood Green Christmas; donations in memory of Stella Bowles; Brent Wood; Frank Felice; Teddy Lomax, Pam Parkes, Jack Tomlin and Ron Williams plus a bequest from Dorothy Stevens.

 Donors in 2016 included: BBO Big Band; Cookham Bridge Rotary Club; Cookham Dean Cricket Club; Cookham Dean Fete; Cookham Dean Supper Club; Cookham Christmas Fayre Committee; Cookham Xmas Society; Holy Trinity Ladies Group; Kaffirs; King’s Hall; Moor Cottage; Sainsbury’s Maidenhead; Spice Merchant; Thames Mariners; Royal Borough of Windsor and Maidenhead; Westwood Green Residents; Patrick Bell (bequest); Wendy Craig; The Ashwandens and donations in memory of Peter Partridge and Lillie Baillie-Hamilton.